oncomouse/AndrewPilsch.com/_includes/cv.md

 **"Teaching Science Fiction as Media Archaeology"** in *Science Fiction in the Literature Classroom*.
 Ed.
 Gerry Canavan. (collection proposal under review with MLA).

 **"What the Computer Said: Poetic Machines, Rhetorical Adjuncts, and the Circuits of Eloquence"** in *Re-Programmable Rhetorics*.
 Eds.
-Steven Holmes and Michael Faris. (collection under review at Utah State UP).
+Steven Holmes and Michael Faris. (under contract at Utah State UP).

-**"The Posthuman City"** in *The City in American Literature aand Culture*.
-Ed.
-Kevin McNamara. (preliminary contract from Cambridge UP).

 **"Computation"** in *The Edinburgh Companion to Modernism and Technology*.
 Eds.
 Ian Whittington and Alex Goody. (preliminary contract from Edinburgh UP).

+**"The Posthuman City"** in *[The City in American Literature and Culture](https://www.cambridge.org/core/books/city-in-american-literature-and-culture/D655A66B037AF3CE7AFE6BC04B4FAB19)*.
+Ed.
+Kevin McNamara.
+(2021).

-**"Events in Flux: Software Architecture, *Detractio*, and the Rhetorical Infrastructure of Facebook."** *Computers & Composition* 57, Special Issue "Composing Algorithms: Writing (with) Rhetorical Machines" (forthcoming September 2020).
+**["Events in Flux: Software Architecture, *Detractio*, and the Rhetorical Infrastructure of Facebook."](https://www.sciencedirect.com/science/article/abs/pii/S8755461520300451)** *Computers & Composition* 57, Special Issue "Composing Algorithms: Writing (with) Rhetorical Machines" (2020).

-**"Polynesian Paralysis: Tiki Culture and the Aesthetics of American Empire."** Chapter in *The Year's Work in Cocktail Culture: The Shaken and the Stirred*.
+**"Polynesian Paralysis: Tiki Culture and the Aesthetics of American Empire."** Chapter in *[The Shaken and the Stirred: The Year's Work in Cocktail Culture](https://iupress.org/9780253049742/the-shaken-and-the-stirred/)*.
 Eds.
 Stephen Schneider and Craig N. Owens.
-(Under Contract with Indiana UP in "The Year's Work: Studies in Fan Culture and Cultural Theory" series; forthcoming 2020).
+(2020).

 **"Life During Wartime: Science Fiction during and after World War II."** Chapter in *[The Cambridge History of Science Fiction](https://www.cambridge.org/core/books/cambridge-history-of-science-fiction/3D2698E9F76268359D4C6603A90F0C7A)* eds.
 Gerry Canavan and Eric Carl Link.
 (2018).